SongminYu/render/docs/todos/actions.md

     - [ ] dwelling number
   - [ ] renovation actions, incl. renovation rate calculation
   - [ ] heating system actions, incl. heating system size
-- [ ] Summarize data gap lists and prepare the workshop with Fraunhofer IBP (Timeline: around mid-May by email, then the end of May or early June, we have the workshop)
-  - building component lifetime, u-values, cost, etc.
-  - building lifetime
-  - ...

 ## Done